E-commerce is the ability to trade over the internet.

-Adding a SSL certificate doesn't cost much and is a worthwhile investment as it can give your shopper confidence from seeing the "padlock" in their browser bar.
+Adding a SSL certificate is essential as it gives your shopper confidence when seeing the "padlock" in their browser bar.

 If you want return business you need to give good service.
 The first step in that is to ensure that the shopper receives the goods they expected promptly - that usually means next day - or else within the timescale you have said.
 You must have a policy for dealing with things if they go wrong.
 You are required to do that by law, but you can also fulfill that requirement in a helpful and friendly way.

 Keeping in touch with customers by way of occasional newsletters or emails can also help retain them as your online customer - loyalty to online shops is much lower than to high street shops.

 We will happily discuss the e-commerce options with you before you decide how to proceed.